TAPR/OpenHPSDR-SVN/USBBlaster-Binaries/README.txt

-Phil Harman - VK6APH - 13 December 2008
+Phil Harman - VK6APH - 24 December 2008

-The files in this directory enable an  HPSDR board connected to the Atlas bus to have its CPLD/ Flash chip  programmed.
-Run the relevant batch file to program the required CPLD or Flash chip.

-VERY IMPORTANT:  The board to be programed MUST be next to an Ozy board and closest to the powerconnector on the bus.The "Last JTAG" jumper must be in place on the last board i.e. that closest to the power connector.
-Only ONE Last JTAG jumper must be in place.

-Here are the steps to program the Mercury EPCS16 via FX2/USBblaste under Quartus II.

-- Program the FX2 with USBblaster code as previously i.e. run usbblaster.bat.
-- Use the FX2/USBblaster to program the Mercury FPGA with Serial_Flash.sof.
-- Convert your Mercury.sof file to a Mercury.jic file.
-See Altera AN370 page 11
-  as to how to do this.
-The FPGA is an EP3C25 and the flash an EPCS16.
-- Use the FX2/USBblaster to program Mercury with Mercury.jic
-- Power cycle the Ozy and Mercury boards and Mercury will load from its flash memory.

-I've attached the source for Serial_Flash.v.
-It's just the SFL Megafunction with this line in it

-SFL SFL_code(.noe_in(1'b0));

-Once you are able to correctly load the flash chip then this could be included in your Mercury code since it is tiny.

-Here are the steps to program the Mercury EPCS16 using a batch file
+Here are the steps requried to progam the EPCS16 on the Mercury board.

+1. Install EITHER the Altera Quartus II V8.1 application (1GB download!)
+OR the Quartus II Programmer application (only 80MB) from www.altera.com > Download.
+   Install in the default directory.
+We need to install one of these applications in order to load the large number of DLLs requried to run the simple command line program (quartus_jli.exe) later on - if there is a better way of doing this please share it!

+3. Fit a jumper to the last JTAG header on your Mercury board i.e. J****

+4. Plug just your Mercury and Ozy board into the Atlas bus.
+The Mercury board MUST be closest to the power connector and the Ozy board in the next slot.

+5. Run the batch file Program-Mercury-EPCS16.bat and look at the output, there should be no errors.

+6. Power cycle the supply to the Atlas bus.
+If the EPCS16 has loaded correctly then the right hand LEDs on the Mercury board will be flashing.

+7. Test Mercury with PowerSDR.

+This is how the process works.

-- Program the FX2 with USBblaster code as previously i.e. run usbblaster.bat.
+Firstly the FX2 is loaded with code to make it appear as an Altera USBblaster.
-- Convert your Mercury.sof file to a Mercury.jic file.
-See Altera AN370 page 11
-  as to how to do this.
-The FPGA is an EP3C25 and the flash an EPCS16.
-- Convert the Mercury.jic file into a Mercury.jam file.
-See Altera AN370 page 19.
+We have previously  converted the usual Mercury.sof file into a Mercury.jic file ( see Altera application note AN370).
+We then convert this into a Mercury.jam file.
-- Run the following from the comand line; quartus_jli -a configure Mercury.jam -l
-- Cycle power to Ozy and Mercury boards and Mercury will load from its flash memory.

-OR

-- The above can be run from Program-Mercury-EPCS16.bat in this directory if desired.

-NOTE: YOu need to use quartus_jli from Quartus II V8.1 since this supports the Cyclone III devices.
+We need a *.jam file since the command line programmer (quartus_jli.exe) will work with a USBblaster whereas non of the others I could find would.
+If you know of one then please share it!

+The Mercury.jam file first loads some code into the Mercury FPGA that connects it to the EPCS16 flash memory.
+We then use the FX2/USBblaster as a JTAG programmer to write to the flash memory.